-The Board of Directors of Warwyck Phoenix PCC (the "Company"), is pleased to present the annual report together with the audited financial statements for the year ended 31 December 2020.
+The Board of Directors of Warwyck Phoenix PCC (the "Company") is pleased to present the annual report together with the audited financial statements of the Warwyck Athlaas (the "Cell") for the year ended 31 December 2020.

 Incorporation

 The Company was incorporated in the Republic of Mauritius on 21 August 2014 as a private company limited by shares.
 Pursuant to a special resolution of the sole shareholder dated 03 May 2016, the status of the Company was changed to a public company with liability limited by shares.